Physiotherapy for Recurrent Ankle Sprains (Chronic Ankle Instability - CAI)

 • Repeat cycle

-Without identifying and addressing the underlying risk factors (Intrinsic – relevant to you, Extrinsic – occurring outside of you) and completing appropriate rehabilitation (including regaining strength, balance, power), this cycle is likely to continue.
+Without identifying and addressing the underlying risk factors (Intrinsic – relevant to you, Extrinsic – occurring outside of you) and completing appropriate rehabilitation (including regaining strength, balance, power), this cycle may not be addressed.

 The process of getting ahead of subsequent ankle sprains looks like this

-1. Engage a Physiotherapist, or other appropriately experienced/qualified rehabilitation specialist (Exercise Physiologist, Strength and Conditioning Coach, etc) to identify your specific underlying risk factors and conduct a thorough physical assessment.
+1. Engage an appropriately experienced/qualified rehabilitation specialist (Exercise Physiologist, Strength and Conditioning Coach, etc) to identify your specific underlying risk factors and conduct a thorough physical assessment.

 To be sufficiently comprehensive, the assessment should include: